LubinKerhuel/hugo/content/authors/lubin/_index.md

 For company, scientists, and students, *rapid prototyping enables focusing on new ideas* rather than getting into the details of embedded programming.
 Shortening the loopback $\lbrace Simulation \Leftrightarrow Hardware \rbrace$ allows improving algorithms, obtaining better results, and reducing the time to market.

 I am not academic.
-I have limited opportunity for traditional publication.
+I have limited opportunity for scientific publication.
 I share custom projects as they come using the most practical format for me to maintain.
-Most projects uses the free [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC, PIC32 and few others microcontrollers.
+Most projects uses the free [Microchip blockset](https://www.microchip.com/simulinkblocks/) targeting dsPIC, PIC32 and few others micro-controllers.
 Old project are available on my [old website](https://www.kerhuel.eu/wiki/).

-None are reference design.
-None are endorsed by Microchip Technology.
+The postings on this site are my own and do not represent Microchip's positions, strategies, or opinions.